 These include, for example, Pingdom, GTMetrix or Webpagetest.
 These often provide a so-called waterfall chart.
 These somewhat bulky data sets are hardly noticed by many users.
 But if you work professionally with WordPress , you should understand how they work.
 Because: There is no other data source that shows you how fast your site loads, how good your host is, how efficiently your site loads and where the construction sites of your site are.

 And, with a little practice, you'll be able to analyze every website in seven seconds with just a quick look at the data! 😉

 How do you do that?
 I'll show you step by step today!

 Without the waterfall diagram, you're just scratching the surface

 Maybe you're wondering now what all this fuss is about?
 There are already great performance tools available that show me all the important optimization measures.
 Moreover, it's usually limited to the following points anyway:

-- Image optimization:Check out our plugin comparison.
+- Image optimisation: See for example our Plugin comparison.